-I have over 20 years of experience in communications strategy, media relations, research, event management, journalism and media production.
+I have over 20 years of experience in communications strategy, media relations, research, project and event management, journalism and media production.

 The Work Wellness and Disability Prevention Institute (WWDPI) launched in the fall of 2017 – a global centre of excellence that aims to create and sustain work wellness, for those with, or at risk of, health-related challenges.
 A primary goal is to reduce the gap between what is known from high quality research and what is done in practice.
 To advance this work, I recently completed a knowledge mobilization course through the University of Guelph, Engage: Building capacity to understand and use relevant evidence.